What does Dugri mean?

 - Gather: an open forum that helps to refresh by connecting to the caregiver community, getting valuable feedback, and remembering you’re not alone in the work you do.

-- Exchange: Get something off your chest and receive support from an empathic ally who gets what you’re going through in a 1:1 voice message chat.
+- Exchange: Get something off your chest and receive support from an empathic ally who gets what you’re going through in a 1:1 voice or text message chat.
 These dialogs can unfold anytime, at your convenience.

 Is Dugri a replacement for therapy?